EVENT SUMMARY

 Susannah is a Principal at Sasaki and founder of DLANDstudio and is one of only four people in the USA who is a Fellow of the American Institute of Architects and a Fellow of the American Society of Landscape Architects.
 She lectures globally about resilient urban design, taught at top schools across the US including Harvard, IIT, and Syracuse among others.
 She is currently a professor at Cooper Union.

-Her award-winning work is consistently at the forefront of innovation in urban ecological infrastructure.
+Susannah’s award-winning work is consistently at the forefront of innovation in urban ecological infrastructure.
 Through partnerships with communities on grants she enables green infrastructure, park creation, and environmental justice.
 Susannah’s project “From Redlining to Blue Zoning: Equity and Environmental Risk, Liberty City, Miami 2100,” detailing the relationship of historically marginalized black populations of Miami with sea level rise is currently on display at the 2023 Venice Biennale.
 Susannah was recognized as an Architectural League Emerging Voice and AIA Young Architect Award winner.
 Her work is in the permanent collection of the Museum of Modern Art and the Cooper Hewitt Smithsonian National Design Museum.

 In addition – her Gowanus Sponge Park won the inaugural Cooper Hewitt National Design Award for Climate Action.
 She has published numerous book chapters and articles on climate adaptation and infrastructure and her book “Gowanus Sponge Park” will be published by Park Books in the Summer of 2024.
 She earned March and MLA degrees from the Harvard GSD and a BA from Dartmouth College.